Historical Events for Year 2002

 May 18th - 127th Preakness: Victor Espinoza aboard War Emblem wins in 1:56.36

 May 20th - The independence of East Timor is recognized by Portugal, formally ending 23 years of Indonesian rule and 3 years of provisional UN administration (Portugal itself was the former colonizer of East Timor until 1976).

 Film Director George Lucas May 22nd - 37th Academy of Country Music Awards: Brooks & Dunn, Martina McBride & Alan Jackson win

-May 22nd - In Washington, DC, the remains of the missing Chandra Levy are found in Rock Creek Park.
+May 22nd - The remains of the missing Chandra Levy are found in Rock Creek Park, Washington, D.C.